Skip to contents

 tags

-a vector of strings containing the items you wish to write Options are 'sequence_data', 'bin_data', 'metadata', 'references', 'sequence_tree', 'sample_tree' and 'reports'.
+a vector of strings containing the items you wish to write Options are 'sequence_data', 'bin_data', 'metadata', 'resource_reference', 'sequence_tree', 'sample_tree' and 'report'.
 By default, everything is written to files.

 Value